 Improving education and job performance seems good, but also just kick the can down the road.
 Sure, if someone does well in school, do they then go on to have an increase in well-being?
 If someone is better able to function at their job, do they go on to have an increase in well-being?

-Presumably there could be a complex chain of impact, where an increase in IQ boosts job performance, which boosts income, which boosts the ability to provide food for oneself and one’s family, which boosts well-being.
+Presumably there could be a complex chain of impact, whereby an increase in IQ boosts job performance, which boosts income, which boosts the ability to provide food for oneself and one’s family, which boosts well-being.
 But this chain is complex enough that it could be reasonably doubted and empirical evidence would have to establish it.

 IQ and subjective well-being